techidaily/site-snapchat-videos/source/_posts/updated-the-ultimate-list-of-effective-snapchat-techniques.md

 For example, Dior created a Men Saddle Belt filter to promote its product and in turn, gained more sales, brand recognition as well as engagement.

 ![dior filter on snapchat](https://images.wondershare.com/filmora/article-images/2022/11/dior-filter-on-snapchat.jpg)

-##### 3\.
-Using Filters In Your Snaps Or Stories

-When you are taking a Snap or creating a story, you can add filters to your photos or videos to add some visual interest and variation.
-These filters can change the color of your picture, add text or graphics, or even give them a fun effect.

-Applying filters to your snaps is easy - just swipe through the options to find the perfect look.
-You can even use two or more filters at once by holding down on your screen to keep your current one set while you swipe to add more.

-To find more fun and interesting hidden filters, read our article: [How to find Snapchat hidden filters naturally](https://tools.techidaily.com/wondershare/filmora/download/).

 <!-- affiliate ads begin -->
 <span id="1982570">